Outry08/SQL-Library/README.md

 - More Aggregate Functions.
 - Foreign Key functionality.
 - Undo feature.
+- Extra CHAR comparisons (Contains, starts with, ends with).

 ## Limitations
 - Upon importing SQL instructions, they cannot be all on one line.